Nderi12/Laravel-Vapor-RESTful-API/README.md

 # Laravel Vapor RESTful API Project

-This repository contains a RESTful API project built with Laravel and utilizes Redis for queue management to process background jobs.
-The application is deployed using Laravel Vapor on the AWS infrastructure.
+This repository contains a RESTful API project built with https://laravel.com/ and utilizes https://redis.io/ for queue management to process background jobs.
+The application is deployed using https://vapor.laravel.com/ on the https://aws.amazon.com/.
 The API endpoints provided include user-related functionalities, and MySQL is used as the database to store user data.

 ## Installation